1851 Grand National: The race

-Peter Simple struggled in the wheat field leaving the racecourse and was pulled up as Tipperary Boy upped the pace, opening up a lead of a length or two to Maria Day and Mulligan who in turn led Sir John by three lengths with Abd El Kader just behind in the main pack.
-The pace increased with the order remaining the same until the vicinity of the Canal Turn where Mulligan suffered a heavy fall but was quickly remounted.
-Along the Canal side of the course Tipperary Boy maintained a two length lead over Maria Day, in turn four lengths clear of Sir John as Abd El Kader and Half and Half moved up to dispute third.
-Vainhope was now steadily improving from the rear and Mulligan was also gaining ground after his fall.
-The Greysteel Mare and Shinrone both fell at some point along this part of the course, although the latter was remounted while several others retired from the race with victory beyond them.
+Peter Simple and Penrith both struggled in the wheat field leaving the racecourse and dropped out of contention as Tipperary Boy upped the pace, opening up a lead of a length or two to Maria Day and Mulligan who in turn led Sir John by three lengths with Abd El Kader just behind in the main pack.
+The pace increased with the order remaining the same until the banks after Becher's second time where Mulligan suffered a heavy fall, being quickly remounted while Fugitive also deposited his rider in the ditch.
+Along the Canal side of the course Tipperary Boy maintained a two length lead over Maria Day, in turn four lengths clear of Sir John as Abd El Kader and Half and Half moved up to dispute third, while Maurice Daley, Currig, Sir Peter Laurie, Greysteel's Mare and Hope were tailed off.
+Vain Hope was now steadily improving from the rear and Mulligan was also gaining ground after his fall.

-Coming back onto the racecourse, Maria Day moved up to challenge Tipperary Boy.
-Abd El Kader moved past the one paced Sir John in third as the remainder failed to make progress.
-The two leaders jumped the final hurdle together but both crashed through the timber.
-Maria Day continued but Tipperary Boy tired rapidly to leave Abd El Kader as the only challenger to the mare.
-Abbott's mount drew level on the run in and got the better of a close finish to claim victory by half a neck.
-Sir John was a further two lengths down in third with Half and Half fourth.
-The contemporary reports differ on the order of the remaining finishers but a majority suggest the order was that listed in the finishing order below.
+Coming back onto the racecourse, Tipperary Boy was tiring as Half And Half moved to the front with Sir John, Abd El Kader and Maria Day all poised to challenge and the race lay between this quartet at the penultimate hurdle.
+Maria Day and Abd El Kader kicked on going to the final hurdle, where both crashed through the timber, with Abd El Kader the one recovering from the mistake quickest to take a fractional advantage.
+Both Abbot on Abd El Kader and Frisby on Maria Day went all out on the run in as the outcome of the race remained uncertain until the final stride where Abd El Kader held on by a neck.
+Sir John was unable to get on terms and finished two lengths down in third with Half And Half fifteen lengths down in fourth.
+Vain Hope, Rat Trap, the remounted Mulligan, Shinrone, Reindeer and Tipperary Boy completed the ten finishers while The Victim fell at the final hurdle, resulting in a broken collar bone for jockey, Taylor.

-No injury was reported to any of the horses but William Taylor suffered a broken collarbone when he fell from The Victim at Proceed's Lane fence, which is no longer on the course but was where the runners cross Anchor Bridge in the modern era.